mlund/faunus/docs/_docs/moves.md

 etc. and only exchange between neighboring processes is performed.

-Parallel tempering is currently limited to systems with constant number of particles, $N$.
+Parallel tempering is currently limited to systems with constant number of particles, $N$, and the move is performed exactly once per Monte Carlo cycle.

 ## Volume Move